 Guatape is Colombia’s most colorful town – it is just beautiful!
 But besides the colorful streets, there is actually a lot to do and see in Guatape.
 From boat tours to climbing the massive rock, there’s plenty to keep you busy.

-If you’re planning a day trip from Medellin, the best way to visit Guatape in only one day is on an organized day trip.
+If you’re planning a day trip from Medellin, the best way to visit Guatape is on an organized tour from Medellin to Guatape.
 While you can take the public bus, Guatape is about a 2-hour bus ride away, and between waiting for buses and getting to the stations, you’ll waste a lot of time.

 This particular day trip to Guatape from Medellin includes climbing the rock El Penol as well as a boat ride on the lake where you can get out and swim if you want.
 It costs $67 USD and lasts for over 8 hours so it will consume your entire day.
 Lunch, snacks, and drinks are also included!

 Dinner Recommendation: Go out to an Argentian Steakhouse such as La Pampa Parilla or grab some sushi!

 Where to Stay in Medellin